karlwilcox/website-build/_drafts/articles/2024-10-07-end-of-the-arc.md

 layout: article
 comments: true
 title: "The End of the Arc"
-subheadline: "Thoughts on crime series"
+subtitle: "Thoughts on crime series"
 teaser: ""
 tags:
   - personal